Boys & Girls (will.i.am song)

-"Boys & Girls" is a song by American rapper will.i.am featuring Chamorro singer Pia Mia.
+"Boys & Girls" is a song by American rapper will.i.am featuring Guamanian singer Pia Mia.
 It was released on April 8, 2016, by Interscope Records.
 The song samples "Break This Heartbreak" by Kylie Minogue and Fernando Garibay.

-The song was originally recorded by singer Charli XCX for her leaked and scrapped third studio album titled XCX.
+The song was originally recorded by singer Charli XCX for her leaked and scrapped third studio album, titled by fans as XCX World.

 Music video

 On April 7, 2016, will.i.am uploaded the music video for "Boys & Girls" on his YouTube and Vevo account.
 The video was directed by Spencer Creigh.